reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ![empty board](../images/tutorial/empty-board.png)

-This is because the `Board` component hasn't passed the `value` prop to each `Square` component it renders yet.
-To fix it you'll add the `value` prop to each `Square` component rendered by the `Board` component:
+This is because the `Board` Component hasn't passed the `value` prop to each `Square` Component it renders yet.
+To fix it you'll add the `value` prop to each `Square` Component rendered by the `Board` component:

 ```js {5-7,10-12,15-17}
 export default function Board() {